Outdoor Recreation Program Update:

 Park'n It Day Camp is a safe and fun day camp in the Regional Parks for 5 to 12 year olds.
 Our highly-trained and caring staff lead hikes, field games, fishing, arts + crafts, environmental education activities, and swimming.
 Camp runs Monday-Friday from 9am to 4pm at various parks.
 Ask about our family discount (not available online).
 For more information and to register, please visit our Day Camp and Leaders-in-Training page.

-Beginning anglers can learn the basics of trout fishing, cat fishing and bass fishing at various District lakes or piers.
-Courses include instruction on fish habitat and ecology, knot tying, rigging, casting and gear selection.
+Beginning to intermediate anglers can learn the basics of trout fishing, cat fishing, bass fishing, and fishing for other types of species at various District lakes or piers.
+Courses include instruction on fish habitat and ecology, knot tying, rigging, casting, bait and gear selection, licensing and regulations, and trip planning.

 Fish First! instructors teach this exciting introductory class geared toward the beginning angler.
 Learn the basics of fly-casting from certified instructors followed by classroom instruction.
 You will be introduced to knots, fly selection, reading the water, and more.